 This is the Baer Design Studio product review for Accent Opaque Digital 120lb Cover Smooth Card Stock.
 I tested it and approve it for those printing digital scrapbook paper, wedding invitations, cards, envelopes and party favor tags.

 I am extremely happy that I found this paper!
 This is my new favorite printer friendly CARD STOCK and the one I will be recommending to my customers.
 The product I am sharing today, is Accent Opaque Digital 120 lb.
 I have tried and recommended a number of different digital card stock papers in the past, but I have never found one that is this stiff, thick and prints out beautifully.

 I purchased both the 100 lb and the 120 lb reams of paper.
 As the 120 lb paper is 325 gsm, I was nervous that it could jam my printer.
 I print on an Epson Artisan 1430 inkjet printer.
 However, the printing process was successful in every way.
-My invitations, digital background papers and cards were gorgeous in both color and fine details.
+My key to success printable tag, invitations, digital background papers, party favor tags and cards were gorgeous in both color and fine details.
 Though it is thick (I always feel that I am picking up two sheets of card stock when I am just holding one sheet), I was able to still get a clean cut with my paper cutter.